HIV/AIDS in New Zealand: Organisations

 The Ministry of Health is the government department which deals with health issues, including HIV/AIDS.

 Body Positive Incorporated (established in 1980s) peer support organisation providing care and support to all people living with HIV/AIDS in New Zealand, as well as advocating and combat stigma surrounding HIV.

 Burnett Foundation Aotearoa (formerly the New Zealand AIDS Foundation (NZAF)) is New Zealand's national HIV prevention and healthcare organisation.
 Its funding is derived from grants, donations and the Ministry of Health.
 The New Zealand AIDS Foundation changed its name to the Burnett Foundation Aotearoa in 2022 after Bruce Burnett.
 It is a registered charitable trust and has a focus on prevention of AIDS in the most at-risk group, namely men who have sex with men.

 Positive Women Inc (established in 1990) peer support organisation providing care and support to women and heterosexual people living with HIV/AIDS in New Zealand, as well as advocating and combat stigma surrounding HIV.
 Te Taenga Mai is an umbrella brand under Positive Women which aims to provide HIV prevention and support in Aotearoa for migrants, refugees and asylum seekers.
 One of the service that Positive Women coordinate is the Positive speakers bureau.
 This service supplies businesses, health organisation and schools with HIV related education.

 In 2008, The INA Foundation, a Kaupapa Māori organisation was created that supports HIV positive people named after Immanuel and Noelle who died as infants of HIV and Apihaka who lived despite both parents having HIV.
 Unfortunately the foundation has not been active since 2022.

 In 2020, Toitū te Ao, another Kaupapa Māori organisation was created that supports HIV positive people, based in Waikato and Bay of Plenty.

 Other places that support and inform are the New Zealand Prostitutes Collective and New Zealand Family Planning sexual health clinics.
 The New Zealand Prostitutes' Collective started in 1987 and in 1988 signed contract with the Ministry of Health with "a focus on HIV and Aids".

 Antiretroviral medications

 The Pharmaceutical Management Agency (Pharmac) manages the national schedule of subsidised medications.
 As of 2014, twenty-one different antiretroviral medications were subsidised for people with confirmed HIV/AIDS or for post-exposure prophylaxis.

 In March 2018, New Zealand became one of the first countries in the world to publicly fund pre-exposure prophylaxis medication for those at a high risk of contracting HIV.

 Number of people notified with HIV by year of diagnosis

-Number of people notified with HIV by year of diagnosis, and since 2002, the number of people first diagnosed overseas by year of first notification in New Zealand.
+Number of people notified with HIV by year of diagnosis, and since 2002, this includes both diagnosed within New Zealand and overseas.